ShipraGupta16/web-scraping-challenge/README.md

 `min_temp`: the minimum temperature, in Celsius, of a single Martian day (sol) <br>
 `pressure`: The atmospheric pressure at Curiosity's location <br>

-d) Examine the data types that are currently associated with each column.
-If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.
+d) Examined the data types that are currently associated with each column.
+Converted the data to the appropriate datetime, int, or float data types as needed.

-e) Analyze your dataset by using Pandas functions to answer the following questions:
+e) Analyzed the dataset by using Pandas functions to answer the following questions:

 	- How many months exist on Mars?
 	- How many Martian (and not Earth) days worth of data exist in the scraped dataset?